CptBlacksheep/Launch-of-Exile/README.md

 It's pretty self Explanatory.
 1. Choose your PoE version.
-2. Add the tools and website you want to use.
+2. Add the tools and websites you want to use.
 3. launch.

 ### FAQ